Skip to content

-We understand that when people come to Ireland it can be difficult to understand the range of accents but also to decipher our Irish slang.
+When people come to Ireland, it can be challenging to understand the range of accents and decipher our Irish slang.

-If you haven’t seen that viral Kate Moss interview with British Vogue surfacing lately, where have you been?
+Where have you been if you haven’t seen that viral Kate Moss interview with British Vogue surfacing lately?
 In the interview, the supermodel innocently recalled how her friend had nicknamed her the “wagon” on a trip to Ireland as she got very drunk one night.
-Unfortunately for Kate, “wagon” is not a term used to describe drunk people in Ireland but to describe people who are not very nice or unpleasant.
-To prevent the misunderstanding that poor Kate Moss and her friends ha, why not read our article below which will translate the most common Irish slang words and phrases you are likely to hear on a trip to the Emerald Isle.
+Unfortunately for Kate, “wagon” is not a term used to describe drunk people in Ireland but to describe people who are not very pleasant or unpleasant.
+To prevent the misunderstanding that poor Kate Moss and her friends have, why not read our article below, which will translate the most common Irish slang words and phrases you will likely hear on a trip to the Emerald Isle?

 Irish Slang